Questions and answers on repo transactions and other monetary policy instruments

 What role have SNB repo transactions played in recent years?

 The large-scale purchases of foreign currency by the SNB in 2009 and 2010 led to a substantial liquidity surplus in the banking system.
 As a result, liquidity management between July 2010 and August 2011 was based on the repeated absorption of excess liquidity using repo transactions and the regular issuance of SNB Bills.
 The strong overvaluation of the Swiss franc led to a further change in the liquidity management strategy in mid-2011.
-Among other measures, the SNB used repo transactions to achieve a massive increase in liquidity, in line with its monetary policy, and to maintain liquidity at an extraordinarily high level afterwards.
-The foreign currency purchases to enforce the minimum exchange of CHF 1.20 per euro resulted in a further expansion of liquidity on the Swiss franc money market.
+Among other measures, the SNB used repo transactions to achieve a massive increase in liquidity, in line with its monetary policy, and to maintain liquidity at an exceptionally high level afterwards.
+The foreign currency purchases to enforce the minimum exchange rate of CHF 1.20 per euro (in effect from 6 September 2011 to 15 January 2015) resulted in a further expansion of liquidity on the Swiss franc money market.
 The SNB stopped renewing the last outstanding repo transactions in June 2012.
+Following the discontinuation of the minimum exchange rate, the SNB still carries out foreign currency purchases as necessary, thereby injecting more liquidity into the banking system.

 How much does the SNB earn with its repo transactions?

 The higher the SNB sets the repo rate, and the more liquidity it provides the banks, the larger the SNB's interest income.
 Conversely, in the case of liquidity-absorbing repo transactions, the SNB incurs interest expenses.
-However, the aim of these repo transactions is not to achieve as high a revenue as possible.
+However, the aim of these repo transactions is not to achieve maximum earnings.
 They serve as an instrument for implementing a monetary policy which is appropriate for Switzerland.

 Does it also happen that the SNB pays for repo transactions?